 Examples of competitive grants include those for music and arts programs at schools.
 Institutions are not guaranteed funds, but the application allows them to plead their case and argue for the program’s benefits.
-After review, only a limited amount of schools will receive funding.
+After review, only a limited number of schools will receive funding.

 Some common examples of this grant type include public projects, like public schooling and transportation.
 Various districts and localities qualify for this kind of program, but a big city with more people to serve would generally require more funding than smaller towns with a lower population density.